Shimizu-Technology/shimizu-order-suite/docs/payment_integration.md

 # Payment Integration with Braintree/PayPal

-This document outlines how the payment integration with Braintree/PayPal works in the Hafaloha application.
+This document outlines how the payment integration with Braintree/PayPal works in the Shimizu Order Suite application.

 ## Overview

-The Hafaloha application uses Braintree as the payment gateway, which also supports PayPal payments.
+The Shimizu Order Suite application uses Braintree as the payment gateway, which also supports PayPal payments.
 The integration follows a client-server model:

 1. The client (frontend) requests a client token from the server
 2. The client uses this token to initialize the Braintree SDK